numerique-gouv/impress/README.md

 # Publish

-publish is an application to handle users and teams.
+publish is an application to handle users and templates.

 publish is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).